EmberEmu/Ember/README.md

 ### Compiler support

-This table lists the compilers actively used during development as well as the oldest versions that should support the language features needed to compile the codebase.
-The minimum versions are not frequently tested, therefore they are not guaranteed to be compatible.
+Any compiler version equal or greater than the supported version should be capable of compiling Ember.
+Minimum versions support all language features required but will not receive any fixes to support their use (e.g. compiler-specific workarounds).

 |       |  Supported  |   Minimum   |
 |-------|:-----------:|:-----------:|